 The MMA is forming a consortium of marketers and media companies who are interested to take a leadership role and address these important marketing questions.

-To learn more or get involved, contact Vassilis Bakopoulos, Head of Industry Research for the Mobile Marketing Association, or fill out the form below.
+To learn more or get involved, contact Vassilis Bakopoulos, SVP – Head of Industry Research for MMA Global, or fill out the form below.